s. Provisions and Contingent liability Provisions General

 **The Excise/ GST Authorities have raised demands on account of non payment of excise duty on certain goods.
 The Company is contesting these demands, which are pending at various appellate levels.
 Based on the advice from independent experts and the development on the appeals, the management is confident that the demands raised by Excise/GST Authorities is not tenable and accordingly no provision has been considered in the financial statements.

 d) The Company is currently involved in a legal dispute with Hyundai Merchant Marine India Private Limited (HMMIPL) relating to the import of raw materials in earlier years.
-The Company has raised claims of INR 127.89 lacs against HMMIPL and in response, HMMIPL has lodged counterclaims amounting to INR 178.49 lacs.
+The Company has raised claims of INR 127.89 lakhs against HMMIPL and in response, HMMIPL has lodged counterclaims amounting to INR 178.49 lakhs.
 Currently in ongoing litigation, the Company is confident in its legal position based on evaluations and advice, and believes that there will be no outflow of the company's economic resources and accordingly no provision has been considered in the financial statements.

 e) The Company had received a Demand notice from the Commissioner of Customs demanding payment of customs duty of INR 815.09 lacs and imposed penalty of INR 305.00 lacs.
-This demand was made due to alleged noncompliance with pre-import and physical export conditions related to raw materials imported in previous years.
-The Company has evaluated the demand raised by the authorities and has identified a potential exposure of ' 18.42 lacs where the pre-import conditions were not complied with and accordingly liability for this amount has been considered in the financial statements.
+This demand was made due to alleged non¬ compliance with pre-import and physical export conditions related to raw materials imported in previous years.
+The Company has evaluated the demand raised by the authorities and company had filled appeal before honourable CESTAT after paying 7.5% of INR 815.09 lacs under protest.
 Based on the advice from independent experts, the management is confident that the demands raised by Custom Authorities is not tenable and the Company is in the process of filing an appeal before the higher authorities.

 f) On May 19, 2023, the Enforcement Directorate issued a notice in accordance with FEMA regulations, requesting specific information related to the Company's operations and financial transactions.
 The Company duly furnished the required information to the relevant authority on August 25, 2023, ensuring compliance with FEMA regulations.